DLXPlugins/highlight-and-share/readme.txt

 == Description ==

 A WordPress plugin for highlighting text and sharing it via Twitter and Facebook and other services including LinkedIn, Email, Xing, and WhatsApp.
+There's also a built-in Gutenberg block that will allow your users to Click to Share.

 Sharing selectable text is only possible via Twitter, Facebook, and WhatsApp.
 However an option to share the post via LinkedIn, Pinterest, and E-mail are also present when highlighting text as a convenience.